Hindustani classical music: Principles of Hindustani music

 Hindustani classical music is primarily vocal-centric, insofar as the musical forms were designed primarily for a vocal performance, and many instruments were designed and evaluated as to how well they emulate the human voice.

 Types of compositions

 The major vocal forms or styles associated with Hindustani classical music are dhrupad, khyal, and tarana.
-Light classical forms include dhamar, trivat, chaiti, kajari, tappa, tap-khyal, ashtapadis, thumri, dadra, ghazal and bhajan; these do not adhere to the rigorous rules of classical music.
+Light classical forms include dhamar, trivat, chaiti, kajari, tappa, tap-khyal, thumri, dadra, ghazal and bhajan; these do not adhere to the rigorous rules of classical music.

 Dhrupad

 Dhrupad is an old style of singing, traditionally performed by male singers.
 It is performed with a tambura and a pakhawaj as instrumental accompaniments.
 The lyrics, some of which were written in Sanskrit centuries ago, are presently often sung in brajbhasha, a medieval form of North and East Indian languages that were spoken in Eastern India.
 The rudra veena, an ancient string instrument, is used in instrumental music in dhrupad.

 Dhrupad music is primarily devotional in theme and content.
 It contains recitals in praise of particular deities.
 Dhrupad compositions begin with a relatively long and acyclic alap, where the syllables of the following mantra is recited: